Professor of Industrial and Systems Engineering

 - Computer, Communication and Information Networks

-- Stochastic systems and applied probability
+- Stochastic modeling and applied probability for Predictive Analytics

-- Control, performance analysis and optimization
+- Control, performance analysis and optimization for Prescriptive Analytics

-- Queues and networks
+- Operations Research for queues and networks

 Gautam, N. (2012) Analysis of Queues: Methods and Applications, 802 pages, CRC Press (Taylor and Francis), Boca Raton, FL.
 Click here for more information.